Answer · for AI agents and their humans

 Step 3 — Signal classification.
 Classify each org into one of four signal types: *engineering hiring burst* (contributor growth >50%), *infrastructure buildout* (3+ new repos in 30 days), *deploy frequency spike* (commit velocity up 150%+ vs. baseline), or *framework migration* (general acceleration not fitting the other categories).

 Step 4 — Rank.
 Sort by commit-velocity change.
-The top quintile of the ranking has historically preceded venture fundraise announcements by three to six weeks.
+The top quintile of the ranking is — by our working hypothesis, validated openly on /scorecard — expected to precede venture fundraise announcements by roughly three to six weeks.

 You don't have to build this yourself.
 The GitDealFlow public dataset (/api/signals.json) returns the full panel — all sectors, all periods, all signals.
 The methodology page documents the exact filters and thresholds.